MuseosAbiertos/docs.museosabiertos/pages/07.survey-of-glam-open-access-policy-and-practice/default.es.md

 ---
-title: 'Survey of GLAM open access policy and practice (Douglas McCarthy and Dr. Andrea Wallace, CC BY 4.0, 2018 to present)'
+title: 'Survey of GLAM open access policy and practice'
 menu: 'Survey of GLAM open access policy and practice'
 ---